epiphenomena/htidp/README.md

   - assuming it is simple enough: by writing it down or spelling it out loud
 - Bob uses one of his clients to submit the link+token to one of his hosts
 - Bob and Alice's servers use the HTIDP protocol to share/store information necessary to access current contact information
+- Alice's email client refreshes the cached value for Bob's email address when requested after the cached value expires
+- Bob's phone app refreshes the cached value for Alice's phone number when requested post expiry.

 The HTID Protocol describes the link+token and the interaction between hosts.